-The PCC for West Mercia and the PCCs for Staffordshire and the West Midlands are engaged in a jointly controlled operation for the policing of the motorway network in the West Midlands region known as the Central Motorway Police Group (CMPG).
-The PCC for West Midlands provides the financial administration service for this joint unit.
+The PCC for West Mercia and the PCCs for Staffordshire and the West Midlands were engaged in a jointly controlled operation for the policing of the motorway network in the West Midlands region known as the Central Motorway Police Group (CMPG).
+With effect from 8 April 2018, the PCC for West Mercia has withdrawn from CMPG and this service will now be delivered within the alliance.

+The PCC for West Midlands has provided the financial administration service for this joint unit.
 The assets of the unit in respect of police vehicles, equipment, land and buildings are held individually by each PCC and are shown in their respective balance sheets.

-The three PCCs have an agreement in place for funding this unit with contributions to the agreed budget of 50.7% from West Midlands, 25.4% from West Mercia and 23.9% from Staffordshire.
-The same proportions are used to meet any deficit or share any surplus arising on the Group budget at the end of each financial year.
+The three PCCs had an agreement in place for funding this unit with contributions to the agreed budget of 50.7% from West Midlands, 25.4% from West Mercia and 23.9% from Staffordshire.
+The same proportions are used to meet any deficit or share any surplus arising on the pooled budget at the end of each financial year.
 The revenue account for CMPG covers all operating costs.
-The details for 2016/17 are as follows:
+The details for 2017/18 are as follows:

-2015/16 2016/17
+2016/17 2017/18

-2000 £000
+£000 £000

-(3,940) Contribution from West Midlands (3,907)
+(3,907) Contribution from West Midlands (3,911)

-(2,000) Contribution from West Mercia (1,959)
+(1,959) Contribution from West Mercia (1,961)

-(1,888) Contribution from Staffordshire (1,845)
+(1,845) Contribution from Staffordshire (1,847)

-(7,828) Total funding provided to the CMPG (7,711)
+(7,711) Total funding provided to the CMPG (7,719)

-7,032 Pay and allowances 7,049
+7,049 Pay and allowances 7,195

-68 Premises costs 68
+68 Premises costs 52

-539 Transport costs 429
+429 Transport costs 402

-196 Supplies and Services 168
+168 Supplies and Services 155

-7,835 Total expenditure 7,714
+7,714 Total Expenditure 7,804

-(7) External Funding and other Income (3)
+(3) External Funding and other Income (85)

-7,828 Total Net Expenditure 7,711
+7,711 Total Net Expenditure 7,719